Coping with Stress

 - Talk with your children about the way they feel after meditating.
 Celebrate the changes they notice or point out changes that you notice that they might be unaware of.

 Teach your children this simple breath pattern.
 Inhale as you count to four, hold as you count to four, exhale as you count to four, and hold as you count to four.
 Guide your children to use this practice when they feel any powerful or overwhelming feelings.
 It can calm them, reduce fight or flight, and teach them that they can control their bodies’ reactions.

 Spending time outside is great for your children’s health.
-Encourage them to focus on what you are seeing or hearing as you walk.
+Encourage them to focus on what they are seeing or hearing as they walk.
 Try a silent walk or one where you take turns leading.
 Connecting with nature is a great way to become more mindful.

 Dance It Out: